[FUSE] Access shared/ is inefficient

-#6 Updated by Peter Amstutz 11 months ago
+#6 Updated by Peter Amstutz over 3 years ago

 Passed tests here https://ci.curoverse.com/job/developer-run-tests-services-fuse/564/

-#8 Updated by Peter Amstutz 11 months ago
+#8 Updated by Peter Amstutz over 3 years ago

 To do this more efficient likely requires a new API endpoint.
 The way arv-mount currently determines what to list in "shared" currently requires looking at all projects and finding the ones where owner_uuid is not another project which is visible to us (meaning: users, non-project groups, or shared subprojects where the parent is not visible).
 This is expensive to compute on the client, but can probably be accomplished with a single query on the API server.